lowitty/xsys/README.md

 # xsys

-This is the very draft version of DEMO of Django..
+This is the very draft version of DEMO of Django.
+Another test message.